Vyral/base-template/_posts/2021-02-02-has-2021-brought-good-tidings-to-our-market.md

 **Feel free to watch the video above in its entirety to get the full scoop or use these timestamps to skip ahead to various sections at your leisure:**

-0:56 — Bergen Lafayette, West Bergen, and Bayonne are outstanding seller’s markets
+0:56 — Bergen-Lafayette, West Bergen, and Bayonne are outstanding seller’s markets

 1:49 — Hoboken/Downtown Jersey City

 3:12 — Recommendations for landlords and investors

-4:38 — Why time is running out for buyers in Hoboken and Downtown Jersey City
+4:38 — Why time is running out for buyers in Hoboken and downtown Jersey City

 5:31 — My advice for sellers